Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

+We first sketch the original proof of the absorption theorem (Theorem~\ref{thm:AToriginal}) and then comment on subsequent improvements and simplifications.

-The original proof can be divided into 3 steps. \begin{itemize} \item[(1)] From $\alg A$ being Taylor it is derived that $\alg A$ either has a nontrivial binary absorbing subuniverse or a \emph{transitive} term operation $t$ of some arity $n$, i.e., for each $b,c \in A$ and every coordinate $i$ of $t$, there exists a tuple $\tuple{a} \in A^n$ with $a_i=b$ such that $t(\tuple{a})=c$. \item[(2)] Using the transitive operation, it is proved that if $\alg A$ has no nontrivial absorbing subuniverses, then $R$ is left or right central. \item[(3)] It is shown that the transitive operation witnesses that the left (right) center absorbs $\alg A$. \end{itemize} We now comment on subsequent improvements and simplifications.
+For simplicity, we sketch the proof for a slighty simplified version with $\alg A = \alg C$.
+So, we assume that $\alg A$ is Taylor and that $R \leq_{sd} \algA^2$ is linked.
+The original proof that $\alg A$ then necessarily has a proper absorbing subuniverse can be divided into 3 steps. \begin{itemize} \item[(1)] From $\alg A$ being Taylor it is derived that $\alg A$ either has a nontrivial 2-absorbing subuniverse or a \emph{transitive} term operation $t$ of some arity $n$, i.e., for each $b,c \in A$ and every coordinate $i$ of $t$, there exists a tuple $\tuple{a} \in A^n$ with $a_i=b$ such that $t(\tuple{a})=c$. \item[(2)] Using the transitive operation, it is proved that if $\alg A$ has no nontrivial absorbing subuniverses, then $R$ is left or right central. \item[(3)] It is shown that the transitive operation witnesses that the left (right) center absorbs $\alg A$. \end{itemize}

 The first step was explored in more detail in~\cite{Barto15:malcev}.
-Lemma 2.7. in~\cite{Barto15:malcev} shows that each algebra has a nontrivial projective subuniverse or a transitive term operation.
+Lemma 2.7 in~\cite{Barto15:malcev} shows that each algebra has a nontrivial projective subuniverse or a transitive term operation.
 A simple argument then shows that every projective subuniverse in a Taylor algebra is 2-absorbing, a witness is, e.g., any operation of the form $t(x, \dots,x$, $y, \dots,y)$ where $t$ is cyclic.

 As for the second step, it has turned out that left (or right) central relations can be very easily obtained from linked relations by means of pp-definitions, avoiding algebraic considerations altogether.

+\begin{ThCSrestatable}{proposition}{LinkedImpliesCenterOld} {(\hyperlink{ProofProp41}{link to proof})}{prop:linked-implies-central} Let $R \subseteq_{sd} A \times C$ be proper and linked.
+Then either $R$ is left central or pp-defines a proper subdirect symmetric central relation on $C$. \end{ThCSrestatable}

-We give a refined version that derives central relations with further properties.
+We give a refined version for the case $A=C$ that derives central relations with further properties.

-\begin{restatable}{proposition}{LinkedImpliesCenter} Let $R\setsd A^2$ be linked and proper.
-Then $R$ pp-defines a subdirect proper central relation on $A$ which is symmetric or transitive. \end{restatable}
+\begin{ThCSrestatable}{proposition}{LinkedImpliesCenter}{(\hyperlink{ProofProp42}{link to proof})}{prop:center} Let $R\setsd A^2$ be linked and proper.
+Then $R$ pp-defines a subdirect proper central relation on $A$ which is symmetric or transitive. \end{ThCSrestatable}